Direct Farm Marketing in Ontario - A Primer

 Food Safety, Service and Processing

 Food safety regulations will apply to your operation if food service or food processing - such as on-farm snack areas or selling baked goods and/or preserves - is done on your farm.
-Different sectors may have different regulatory requirements.
+Work with your local health unit to ensure that you are aware of all food safety considerations.

 Registering Patents, Trademarks, Copyright